alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 Instead of using the results-first flow of previous articles, we're going to build a project incrementally with tests that explain what we'd like to accomplish.
 We'll then implement logic that gets the tests to pass.

-To many, this is the heart of Test-Driven Development, or TDD.
+To many, this is the heart of TDD.
 It's also a commendable philosophy to practice, and nearly essential when taking on legacy code bases.

-There are several reasons why this practice produces better code.
+There are several reasons why this is the case.
 For one, writing tests forces the engineer to consider edge cases and function boundaries prior to implementation.

 Another benefit is that, when describing _how_ to do something instead of _actually_ doing it, you're less likely to get entangled in busy functions that try to do more than one thing or are tightly coupled (keep it SOLID, people).